Super Campers Always

 A Fun, Supportive, and Empowering Environment for Children and Teens with Sickle Cell Anemia

 Super Campers Always offers children and teens with sickle cell anemia (ages 7-17) five days and four nights of summer fun, education, and social connections.

-Super Campers Always was developed by Brainy Camps in conjunction with by the Hematology and Oncology Departments of Children’s National Health System.
+Super Campers Always was developed by Brainy Camps in conjunction with the Hematology and Oncology Departments of Children’s National.
 In addition to fun, the goal of Super Campers Always is to reduce the social isolation that is often associated with this condition and increase every camper’s knowledge and understanding of sickle cell anemia.
 The camp provides opportunities for the children and teens to work with professional staff and become better self-advocates and self-managers of their condition.
 Parents can feel comfortable that their children are under the care of trained and experienced doctors, nurses and healthcare professionals who are experts in the field.